Seneca-ICTOER/OPS445/docs/A-Labs/lab8.md

 ## System requirements

+Control Machine:

-     - control machine Install Ansible on your Linux VM or use the Matrix server
+- Install Ansible on your Linux VM or use the Matrix server

-     - managed machine(s) (your vm in myvmlab.senecapolytechnic) - to be managed by the control machine
+Managed Machine(s) (your vm in myvmlab.senecapolytechnic):
+- To be managed by the control machine
 - You should be able to ssh from your control machine as a regular user to your managed machine without supplying a login password.
 - Your account on your managed machine is a sudoer and can run sudo with/without password.